Alvita Akiboh

 Bio:

-Akiboh’s first book, Imperial Material: National Symbols in the U.S. Colonial Empire, is forthcoming with University of Chicago Press in Fall 2023.
-Imperial Material tells the story of how objects laden with U.S. national symbols—flags, money, and postage stamps—became an arena in which contests over national identity played out in the U.S. colonial empire from the turn of the twentieth century to the post-WWII era of global decolonization.
-In these overseas colonies occupying the tenuous space between foreign and domestic, these seemingly mundane objects became central for both U.S. imperialists who sought to establish and maintain U.S. colonial rule and for people living in the colonies who made claims to belonging, resisted U.S. rule, and used these symbolic objects to articulate their own understanding of their relationship to the United States.
+Akiboh’s first book Imperial Material: National Symbols in the US Colonial Empire (University of Chicago Press, 2023) tells the story of how objects laden with US national symbols—flags, money, and postage stamps—became an arena in which contests over national identity played out in the US colonial empire from the turn of the twentieth century to the post-WWII era of global decolonization.
+In these overseas colonies occupying the tenuous space between foreign and domestic, these seemingly mundane objects became central for both US imperialists who sought to establish and maintain US colonial rule and for people living in the colonies who made claims to belonging, resisted US rule, and used these symbolic objects to articulate their own understanding of their relationship to the United States.

-Akiboh has conducted research throughout the continental United States and the overseas territories, including American Samoa, Guam, Hawai‘i, the Philippines, Puerto Rico, and the U.S. Virgin Islands.
+Akiboh has conducted research throughout the continental United States and the overseas territories, including American Samoa, Guam, Hawai‘i, the Philippines, Puerto Rico, and the US Virgin Islands.
+She has published in Diplomatic History and Modern American History.
 Her work has been supported by a variety of organizations, including the American Historical Association, the Society for Historians of American Foreign Relations, and the Smithsonian National Postal Museum and National Museum of American History.

 Publications